 An important conclusion from the latest financial crisis is that much more capital is needed in the banking sector.
-This memorandum describes Finansinspektionen's (FI) position for several of the capital requirement provisions on which FI is authorised to decide.
+This memorandum describes Finansinspektionen's (FI) position for several of the capital requirement provisions on which it is proposed that FI be authorised to decide.
 A common factor of the matters included herein is that they are of great importance to the total own funds requirement of the firms, and that implementation does not primarily occur through regulations, but through decisions or practice.
 The matters include the implementation of the November Accord, as it is known.
-That is, the agreement between the Riksbank, the Swedish Ministry of Finance and FI regarding new capital requirements for Swedish banks, published in November 2011.2
+That is, the agreement between FI, the Swedish Ministry of Finance and the Riksbank regarding new capital requirements for Swedish banks, published in November 2011.

-The questions addressed are the size of the systemic risk buffer, reciprocity between countries for the countercyclical capital buffer and the implementation of the supervisory capital assessment in Pillar 2.
+The questions addressed are the size of the systemic risk buffer, the method and size of the countercyclical capital buffer and the implementation of the supervisory capital assessment in Pillar 2.
 In the supervisory capital assessment, FI also needs to take account of systemic risk.
 This affects the supervisory capital assessment for the most systemically important firms, and the assessment of the capital requirement for exposures to mortgages.